uyenhthu/todoapp/README.md

 # todoapp
-I did a pretty simple To-Do List app, primarily following the FlaskBlog demo--using Flask and some of its libraries like Flask-login for backend, SQL to store data, and some familiar frontend technologies (HTML + CSS + JS, no framework) we went through in the course.
+I did a pretty simple To-Do List app, primarily following the FlaskBlog demo--using Flask and some of its libraries like Flask-login for backend, SQL to store data, and some familiar frontend technologies (HTML + CSS + JS, no framework) introduced in Internet Seminar course by Jim Mahoney.

 Interactions:
   - User: can register and log in for an account.
 But my problem with the log-in session right now is that it cannot be kept along with further different actions with the user, because I haven't set up cookies yet.